-You all know by now that I’m a bit of an expert when it comes to packing light for travel.
-Only one bag to be precise.
+When it comes to packing tips – you all know by now that I’m a bit of an expert when it comes to dishing them out.
+When it comes to packing light for travel, I use only one bag.
 And it’s a wheeled carryon, I don’t check bags!
 I know, I can see most of you cringing now.

 You only have to heave several heavy bags up and down footbridges in Venice once to realize there is an easier way.